nilscox/expect/packages/expect/README.md

 expect(add(4, 2)).toEqual(42);
 ```

-When an assertion fails, it throws an error containing two properties named "expected" and "actual".
+When an assertion fails, it throws an instance of node's [AssertionError](https://nodejs.org/api/assert.html#class-assertassertionerror) containing two properties named "expected" and "actual" (when they make sense).
 These are conventionally used by test runners to print a diff between the two values.

 Check out the [API documentation](#api-documentation) section for more information about the assertions available in the core package.

-> Note that in this library, an "assertion" represents the fact to check that a requirement is met, like `expect.toEqual()` (this is what jest calls a "matcher").
+> Note that in this library, an "assertion" represents the fact to check that a requirement is met, like `expect(value).toEqual()` (this is what jest calls a "matcher").
 And a "matcher" in this library is a way to extend the comparaison function, like `expect.stringMatching()` (I don't know how jest calls this).

 ### Inverting assertions